All Episodes

 There's a long story, too.

-I'm not even gonna.
+I'm not even going to.

-Uh, dear Rush, your message is immortal, but you are not.
+Dear Rush, your message is immortal, but you are not.

-When you are on vacation, it's like a morgue out here.
+What'll happen to us after you, when you are on vacation, it's like a morgue out here.

-Can you please have sex with 20 girls and produce 20 rush baby boys?
+Can you please have sex with 20 girls and produce 20 Rush baby boys?

 Old family values rush, right?

-Sex with 20 girls and produce 20 baby boys.
+Have sex with 20 girls and produce 20 baby boys.

 Don't throw it away, it's worth considering.

-Don't be silly, snurdley.
+Don't be silly, Snordley.

-It is you are being silly.
+You are being silly.

-You that's a guy who sent it in.
+That's a guy who sent it in.

-It's uh not a woman.
+It's not a woman.

 Guy named Robert.

-Uh Robert R. I I don't know Robert R.'s last name, didn't put the last name.
+I don't know Robert R.'s last name, didn't put the last name.

-Well, no, it's not from an acorn office.
+Well, no, it's not from an Acorn office.

-This this uh well, it could be.
+Well, it could be.

-Here, look, uh, Washington Post today.
+Here, look, Washington Post today.

-You know, it's social security and so forth.
+You know, Social Security and so forth.

-As health care legislation advances through Congress, the young adults who were so vital to Obama's election are emerging as a significant beneficiary of his top domestic priority, but they are also likely to play a major role in paying for any reform.
+As healthcare legislation advances through Congress, the young adults who were so vital to Obama's election are emerging as a significant beneficiary of his top domestic priority, but they are also likely to play a major role in paying for any reform.

-In a campaign-style rally Thursday, the University of Maryland College Park, Obama will aim to tap his richest vein of support, voters Under 30 to help sell his reform plan to a more skeptical general public.
+In a campaign-style rally Thursday, the University of Maryland College Park, Obama will aim to tap his richest vein of support, voters under 30, to help sell his reform plan to a more skeptical general public.

 We are at an important turning point in our push for real reform.